 The personal statement will be read by the Film & Television Production Admission Committee as a measure of creativity, self-awareness and vision.
 We are looking for a sense of you as a unique individual and how your distinctive experiences, characteristics, background, values and/or views of the world have shaped who you are and what you want to say as a creative filmmaker.
 We want to know about the kind of stories you want to tell.
 Bear in mind that enthusiasm for watching films, descriptions of your favorite films and the involvement in the filmmaking process is common in most candidates.
 As a result, we encourage that you focus on your individuality.
 Note that there is no standard format or correct answer.
 (1,000 words or less)

-- Photo Option: Prepare a series of eight photographs you have taken which, when viewed in a specific sequence, portray a unique and original character or which tells a simple narrative story.
+- Photo Option: Prepare a series of eight photographs you have taken which, when viewed in a specific sequence, portray a unique and original character or which tell a simple narrative story.
 Also, include a one-page narrative about the character being portrayed in the photos.
 The images may either be black-and-white or in color.
-Please upload the required one page narrative onto the online application.
-Please clearly label this document as "Visual Sample - Photo Option Narrative".
+Please upload the photos in order of sequence(1-8).
+Please upload the required one page narrative into the online application.

 The portfolio list is a written record of the applicant's creative materials.
 It should include a concise description of each project, the month and year the project was completed, the applicant's creative role and the purpose of the project.
 The material, which does not need to be film- or television-related, should give an idea of the range and depth of the applicant's creative ability.
 Formal recognition - such as awards, publications, jobs and exhibitions - should be noted.
 The name of the institution or publication should be included when listing creative materials prepared for a class or publication.
 An example of the portfolio list is below: